PerfectoMobileSA/ShadowDOMSample/README.md

   | innerSelector (Mandatory) | String | CSS-selector of the shadow DOM inner element to search for |

 ### getAttributeShadowDOM:
-This method returns the value of the given attribute of the provided CSS locator matching Webelement.
+This method returns the value of the given attribute of the first matching shadow DOM element of the specified CSS locator.

 ### Example: -
     WebElement homeEleShadowParent = driver.findElement(By.cssSelector("[page='home']"));